acegiansal/Sysc3303_Elevator/README.txt

 #Setup Instructions
 - Import Project into IDE of choice
 - Select the Building class and click run
-- Once the code is stopped a log file called SYSC3303_ITER1_LOG.txt will be created with information
+- Once the code is stopped a log file called SYSC3303_ITER1_LOG.txt will be created with information.
+The file will be located in the Project folder.

 #Testing
 - Import Project into IDE of choice